 In more recent history, especially during the time of the Underground Railroad in the United States, enslaved people and abolitionists used gestures and secret signals to recognize each other without tipping off slave catchers or unsympathetic bystanders.
 Some historians believe unique handshakes and touches were part of this coded communication system.

 Even jazz musicians during the Harlem Renaissance supposedly had ways of shaking hands that communicated who was “in the know,” a sort of cultural fingerprint shared among those who lived double lives, one for society, one for survival.
+In a world where being Black meant navigating constant danger and discrimination, these small signals created moments of recognition and safety.

 Gang Culture and the Evolution of Hand Signals